belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 | Embedded business data | Gender and birth date encoded in the number leads to replacements when these change |
 | Administrative impact | Changes trigger number replacements with cascading effects on all connected systems |

-For more information we refer to the consolidated slidedeck on slide X-Y
+**For more information we refer to the consolidated slidedeck on slide: 2-11**

 ### 2. Crossroads Bank for Social Security (BCSS) - Vincent Turine